ray-project/ray/doc/source/ray-air/tuner.rst

 Key Concepts
 ------------

-There are a number of key concepts to understand when using a Tuner:
+There are a number of key concepts that dictate proper use of a Tuner:

 * A set of hyperparameters you want to tune in a `search space`.
 * A `search algorithm` to effectively optimize your parameters and optionally use a